Transport in Glasgow

-The city of Glasgow, Scotland has a transport system encompassing air, rail, road, and an underground light metro line.
+The city of Glasgow, Scotland, has a transport system encompassing air, rail, road and an underground light metro line.
 Prior to 1962, the city was also served by trams.
 Commuters travelling into Glasgow from the neighbouring local authorities of North and South Lanarkshire, Renfrewshire, East Renfrewshire, and East and West Dunbartonshire have a major influence on travel patterns, with tens of thousands of residents commuting into the city each day.
-The most popular mode of transport in the city is the car, used by two thirds of people for journeys around the city.
+The most popular mode of transport in the city is the car, used by two-thirds of people for journeys around the city.

-Most streets in the centre of Glasgow are organised in a grid-iron pattern laid out in the early 19th century, with streets running north to south and east to west.
+Most streets in the centre of Glasgow are organised in a grid-iron pattern laid out in the early 19th century, with streets running north-to-south and east-to-west.

 Transport authorities

 Glasgow's transport network is administered by a number of authorities.
 Transport Scotland is responsible for the construction, expansion and maintenance of trunk roads and motorways within the city (such as the M8, M73, M74 and M77 motorways), with the city government, Glasgow City Council responsible for all other roads.
-The Strathclyde Partnership for Transport is responsible for strategic transport planning for the region, including coordinating services amongst the various private bus operators, and also operates the Glasgow Subway.
+Strathclyde Partnership for Transport (SPT) is responsible for strategic transport planning for the region, including coordinating services amongst the various private bus operators, and also operates the Glasgow Subway.
 The local rail network is operated by ScotRail.